How swimming improves mental health23/09/2019

 - Being active has a positive impact on mental health including: improving mood, increasing self-esteem, lowers the risk of depression, slows dementia and cognitive decline, improves sleep and reduces stress.

-- Swimming has significantly reduced the symptoms of anxiety or depression for 1.4 million adults in Britain.
-Almost half a million British adults with mental health problems have stated that the number of visits to a medical professional regarding their mental health has reduced as a result of swimming.
+- Swimming has helped to reduce the symptoms of anxiety or depression for 1.4 million adults in Britain.
+Almost half a million British adults with mental health problems have stated swimming has helped to reduce the number of visits to a medical professional regarding their mental health.

 - Swimming and being in water can help with relaxation.